stoplightio/spectral/README.md

 ### What is the difference between Spectral and Speccy

 [Speccy](https://github.com/wework/speccy) was a great inspiration for Spectral, but was designed to work only with OpenAPI v3.
 Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2/v3 and AsyncAPI).

-Speccy has been abandoned, but Spectral is steaming ahead, adding loads of functionality like custom functions, exceptions, and AsyncAPI support.

-## Contributing

-If you are interested in contributing to Spectral, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+It's mostly been abandoned now, and is JavaScript not TypeScript.

 ### Integrations